 Let’s face it: When your skin itches, you want to scratch!
 However, it’s important to refrain from scratching your inflamed rash.
 You can actually irritate the skin more and cause small cracks and openings.

 To help minimize scratching, keep your nails trimmed short.
-Cover the affected area if needed by wearing long sleeves, long pants, socks, etc.
+Cover the affected area if needed by wearing long sleeves, long pants, socks, etc. If your itch doesn’t go away, talk to your doctor, who may recommend antihistamines for short-term itch relief.

 3. Apply a Cool Compress

 Run a washcloth under cold water until moistened.
 Remove any excess water, and apply the homemade compress to your contact dermatitis rash to help minimize itching.
 You can repeat this process several times per day as needed.
+You can also apply an ice pack wrapped in a towel to itchy skin.
+It can be helpful to take a cool shower or bath.

-5. Contact Your Dermatologist
+4. Contact Your Dermatologist or Allergist

 Prevention